elixirschool/school_house/README.md

 ## Development

 At this time there's a little more work to setup for local development.
-To start we need to checkout a branch from `elixirschool/elixirschool` that's already had some processing done to the lessons to work with NimblePublisher.
+We'll need to checkout a specific branch from `elixirschool/elixirschool` that's already had some processing done to the lessons to work with NimblePublisher.
+We'll also need to link the images in the aforementioned branch to our assets folder for Phoenix to pickup.
-After that is complete we need to create a symbolic link (for now) to that project and rename it to `lessons`:

 ```shell
 $ git clone git@github.com:elixirschool/school_house.git